sandeshnaroju/react-native-dbcontext/README.md

 # HOW TO USE:

-1. Copy the db folder into your project, and Initialize your DB in the DbProvider.js file itself.
-And pass the value to DbContext.Provider.
+1. Copy the db folder into your project, and Initialize your DB in the `DbProvider.js` file itself.
+And pass the value to `DbContext.Provider`.
-2. In the parent component surround elements with DbProvider.
+2. In the parent component surround elements with `DbProvider`.
 3. In the Child component you can either surround elements with `DbContext.Consumer` or use `this.context` to get the reference of database.